elyhess/little-esty-shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Little Esty Shop](https://immense-ocean-82455.herokuapp.com/) is a module 2 group project for Turing School of Software & Design's Back-End Engineering (BEE) program.
-Little Esty Shop is a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices
+[Little Esty Shop](https://immense-ocean-82455.herokuapp.com/)  is a module 2 two-part project for the Turing School of Software & Design.
+The application resembles a fictitious e-commerce platform where merchants and administrators can manage inventory and fulfill customer invoices, and customers can make purchases.
+The project is broken into two parts, the first being a 4 person group project with the collaborators mentioned below, and the second part being a solo project

 User stories tracked using [Github projects](https://github.com/elyhess/little-esty-shop/projects/13).

+### Part 1:

-### Skills Developed by Project
+#### Skills Developed in part 1
 * Designed schema with custom rake task for database seeding
 * Used advanced ActiveRecord to perform complex database queries
 * Utilized namespacing for efficient and organized routing